Gabriella439/slides/eXchange2022/slides.md

 ## "Content-oriented" languages

-I define a "content-oriented" programming language like this:
+Grace as a "content-oriented" language, defined as:

-> A content-oriented program evaluates to a result (the "content"), but does
+> A content-oriented language is a purely functional programming language
-> not specify what to do with that result.
+> without `IO`

 The goal is to [separate content and presentation](https://en.wikipedia.org/wiki/Separation_of_content_and_presentation)